gurpreetz/gurpreetz.github.io/contact.md

 * gurpreet [AT] ieee [DOT] org

-More information can also be found [About](https://about.me/gurpreetz) Pages.
+More information can also be found at [About.Me](https://about.me/gurpreetz).